jendas1/jupyter_neurologic/README.md

 # NeuroLogic Toolbox
-NL Toolbox tries to help you to write and analyze neurologic program.
+NeuroLogic Toolbox tries to help you to write and analyze neurologic program.
 To showcase most important tools, simple tutorial in form of Jupyter notebooks was created.

 ## How to open jupyter notebook?